garrettj403/SciencePlots/README.md

 - J. Garrett, ["A 230 GHz Focal Plane Array Using a Wide IF Bandwidth SIS Receiver,"](https://ora.ox.ac.uk/objects/uuid:d47fbf3b-1cf3-4e58-be97-767b9893066e/download_file?file_format=pdf&safe_filename=GarrettJ_DPhilThesis.pdf&type_of_work=Thesis) DPhil thesis, University of Oxford, Oxford, UK, 2018.

-Feel free to add your paper to the list if you use ``SciencePlots``!
+If you use ``SciencePlots`` for your paper/thesis, feel free to add it to the list!